 Cancer epigenetics - MYC oncogene - leukemia and lymphoma - DNA methylation

 Jan van Riggelen, PhD – Assistant Professor

-Dr. van Riggelen received his PhD from the Ruprecht-Karls University of Heidelberg, Germany for his work at the German Cancer Research Center (DKFZ) with Frank Roesl, PhD and Harald zur Hausen, MD (Nobel Laureate 2008).
-Before he came to Augusta University in 2012 he trained as postdoctoral fellow at Stanford University with Dean W. Felsher, MD, PhD.
+Dr. van Riggelen received his PhD from the Ruprecht-Karls University Heidelberg, Germany for his work at the German Cancer Research Center (DKFZ) with Frank Roesl, PhD and Harald zur Hausen, MD (Nobel Laureate 2008).
+Before he came to Augusta University he trained as postdoctoral fellow at Stanford University with Dean W. Felsher, MD, PhD.